aarong/feedme-spec/README.md

 Version 0.1 - Working Draft

-This document prescribes the JSON message format and behavior to be used by Feedme real-time API servers and clients.
+This document prescribes the JSON message format and behavior to be used by Feedme real-time API clients and servers.

 [https://feedme.global](https://feedme.global)